IntelSoftware/SYCL_101/modern/3_smart_pointers.rst

    std::shared_ptr<int> ptr3 = ptr;

-There is also possibility to check how many instances of std::shared_ptr manages the same object and if the current object is unique (no other shared pointer doesn't manage this object):
+There is also possibility to check how many instances of :code:`std::shared_ptr` manages the same object and if the current object is unique (no other shared pointer doesn't manage this object):

 .. code-block:: cpp